masak/git-learning/questions/checkout.md

     <masak> waitwait... so, where is that information stored between the checkout and the subsequent commit?
     * masak adds that to his growing list of questions in git-learning

+**Guess:** I found something in `builtin/merge.c` called "empty head".
+I strongly suspect that has something to do with it.